Malinda x Wealthy cross

 Early Dec. continued dry and mild - no snow.
 With shovel and trowel I set to clearing the sod from around the stump/tree.
 Not so easy with the thick grass and clumps of suckers, trying not to nick or damage live wood or live roots.
 I found some dried up mushrooms.
 Where no suckers it wasn't too bad, down and out about a shovel's worth.
 Then to remove clumps of suckers, without damaging live roots.
 Trowel, loppers, an old hatchet and mallet, folding saw, whisk broom.
 Slow work but eventually got down to main live stump and major live roots.
 Moved all I dug out to the field away from trees.
 Down about 5" I found gravel and stones I'd put around the base of the tree so many years ago.
 The root flair and some large live roots emerged.
 Amazing how much the surrounding soil had built up.
 Being within, then at the edge, of the garden it was in the richest, probably dampest, soil of any tree in the orchard, with thick sod over decades of growth.

 Steve then went at it with the chainsaw, 2 sessions, lopping of large chunks of the dead stump (beautiful stained wood!), then carefully carving out, and down, all he could up to (and over) live wood, smoothing all so there were no "rain catchers".
 I think the ants are not going to be happy about this!
 We found what appeared like the white mycelial strands, and black rhizomorphs I'd read about, but my knowledge is scant and it's all just a guess.
 Whatever the cause, I hope this helps.
 It looks good (relatively speaking).
 I cleared up all debris (dumping it in the middle of the field).
 That's all we can do, leaving it open to the dry air (until it gets buried in snow) for the winter.
-I hope the cold will help knock down the fungus (if that is what we have).
+Hopefully the cold will help knock down the fungus (if that is what we have).

 2019 - The Beacons are Back!
 What a treat this year to have apples too numerous to count on our venerable old trees.
 Mostly Beacon-north, which makes sense considering it is older wood.
 But newer-tree Beacon-south made a significant contribution.
 It has been 12 years since we had a reasonable harvest from these trees.
 It was well worth the wait.
 I'm so glad our renovation worked.
 We ate our fill of fresh Beacons, made a lot of tasty, wonderfully pink, applesauce, and, along with Dudley, two delicious batches of cider.
 The trees were happy and healthy as well, finally redeveloping their individual shapes.